Even Worse: Parodies

-On February 18, 1988, Yankovic began recording four of the album's five parodies: "I Think I'm a Clone Now", "Alimony", "(This Song's) Just Six Words Long", and "Fat".
+On February 18, 1988, Yankovic began recording four of the album's five parodies: "I Think I'm a Clone Now", "Alimony", "(This Song's Just) Six Words Long", and "Fat".
 The first of these is a spoof of on Tiffany's 1987 cover of "I Think We're Alone Now" that recounts the story of a man who lives with a clone of himself.
 "Alimony"—a parody of "Mony Mony" as covered by Billy Idol—is a musical diatribe aimed at the narrator's ex-wife, who has taken everything he owns for alimony payments.
-Although "Alimony" sounds as if it were recorded live—complete with clapping, screaming, and yelling—the track was entirely recorded in the studio. "(This Song's) Just Six Words Long" is a send up of "Got My Mind Set on You" as performed by George Harrison of the Beatles about a song that doesn't have enough lyrics to fill 3 minutes worth of time.
+Although "Alimony" sounds as if it were recorded live—complete with clapping, screaming, and yelling—the track was entirely recorded in the studio. "(This Song's Just) Six Words Long" is a send up of James Ray's "Got My Mind Set on You" as performed by George Harrison of the Beatles about a song that does not have enough lyrics to fill 3 minutes worth of time.
+With the exception of "Fat", all of the album's parodies are based on songs originally released in the 1950s and 1960s that were covered and became popular in the 1980s.

 When it came time to record a lead single, Yankovic once again turned his attention to Michael Jackson.
 Jackson had just released his album Bad, a follow-up to 1982's immensely successful album Thriller.
 After Yankovic first heard the lead single, "Bad", he immediately envisioned a parody entitled "Fat".
-Initially, Yankovic didn't want to record another Michael Jackson parody.
+Initially, Yankovic did not want to record another Jackson parody.
 He later said, "I was still primarily known as the 'Eat It' guy and I didn't want to become known as the guy who just rides Michael's coattails."
 He later relented and sought out Jackson for permission.
 Jackson, a fan of Yankovic's work, had already let Yankovic parody his 1983 hit single "Beat It".
 When presented with the new potential parody, Jackson not only approved it, but let Yankovic use his own Moonwalker subway set for the music video.
 Yankovic later presented Jackson with a gold record of Even Worse after the album sold over 500,000 copies.
 Jackson was so pleased with the song and video, he ordered twelve copies to give to his friends.
 Yankovic later said, "He doesn't have to let me do this kind of stuff. [...]
 The only reason he would let me is because he has a great sense of humor."